-- 1. introduce fundamental principles and practices of accounting; - 2. develop skills and attitudes useful in a dynamic business environment; - 3. provide a foundation for further studies in accounting; - 4. provide an acceptable level of competence for entry-level employment.
+- 1. introduce fundamental concepts, practices and purposes of Accounting; - 2. encourage the development of critical thinking and entrepreneurial skills; - 3. foster attitudes useful in adapting to a dynamic business environment; - 4. provide a foundation for further studies in accounting; - 5. foster an awareness of the place of technology in Accounting; and, - 6. provide an acceptable level of competence for entry-level employment.

-GENERAL OBJECTIVES
+♦ GENERAL OBJECTIVES